With People and Society

 *Due to weather conditions or procurement issues, we may source from other countries.

-Membership of food safety, security and quality organizations
+Membership in food safety and quality organizations

-We are a member of the Safety and Security Committee of the Japan Food Service Association, and actively participate in opinion exchange meetings.
-In addition, Kyotaru, a group company, has obtained certification of compliance with the food safety standard “JFS-B Standard” operated by the Japan Food Safety Management Association (JFSM).
+We participate in the Safety and Security Committee of the Japan Foodservice Association and actively engages in information-sharing and dialogue sessions.
+In addition, Kyotaru, a Group company, has obtained certification under the JFS-B Standard, a food safety standard operated by the Japan Food Safety Management Association (JFSM).

 Responsible Advertising and Marketing

-Basic Concept
+Basic approach

-Our Group’s advertising and marketing activities comply with the Code of Conduct, which stipulates that we ensure the safety, security, and quality of our products and services, and that we conduct responsible marketing communications in compliance with laws and regulations.We have also established our own guidelines regarding labeling and expression to ensure their appropriateness.The Code of Conduct is published on our official website.
+The F&LC Group conducts its advertising and marketing activities in accordance with its Code of Conduct, which sets out principles such as ensuring the safety, security, and quality of products and services, as well as implementing responsible marketing communications in compliance with applicable laws and regulations.
+In addition, we have adopted internal guidelines on product claims and representations to ensure the accuracy and appropriateness of content.
+The Code of Conduct is available on our official website

-Management system
+Management framework

-Education and Awareness-raising
+Education and awareness

 Human Rights Policy and Basic Procurement Policy

-Important issues facing the Group include not only the sustainability of marine resources and agricultural products, but also issues related to people.
-In light of our responsibility to respect human rights in our business activities, we formulated and revised our Human Rights Policy in 2024.
-This policy references the Ten Principles of the UN Global Compact and is based on the UN Guiding Principles on Business and Human Rights.
-Going forward, we will further promote the active participation of our human resources and DE&I initiatives, while also working to respect the human rights of a wide range of stakeholders (employees, customers, local communities, suppliers, and business partners).
-Furthermore, our Basic Procurement Policy includes a section on “Respect for Human Rights and Labor,” which we require not only from ourselves but also from our suppliers.
+One of the most important issues for the F&LC Group is not only the sustainability of marine resources and agricultural products, but also issues related to “people.”
+Based on our responsibility to respect human rights in our business activities, we established and revised our Human Rights Policy in 2024.
+This policy is based on the UN Guiding Principles on Business and Human Rights, with reference to the 10 principles of the UN Global Compact.
+Going forward, we will further promote initiatives for the active participation of human resources and diversity, equity, and inclusion (DE&I), while at the same time working to respect the human rights of a wide range of stakeholders (employees, customers, local communities, suppliers, and business partners).
+We have also established a section on “Respect for Human Rights and Labor” in our Basic Procurement Policy, which we require not only ourselves but also our suppliers to comply with.

-Promoting DE&I
+DE&I Promotion

 FOOD & LIFE COMPANIES aims to realize its corporate philosophy, VISION: “Change the way people feel delicious every day.
 Spread joy to the world.”
 One of the driving forces behind this is the promotion of Diversity, Equity & Inclusion (DE&I).
 We promote DE&I by setting “Diversity is based on individuality.
 To infinitely increase the Group’s strength, let’s respect each other’s individuality and demonstrate our diverse talents.” as one of our PRINCIPLES (code of conduct).